The Ambition Metric Builder is a powerful and flexible interface that lets you translate Salesforce activity into Ambition Metrics.

 If you are wanting to track emails by filtering the Subject field you will probably want to look for both "Email" and "email".

-18 Digit RecordId Required
+18 Digit Record ID Required

-You will need to use the 18-character ID, not the 15-character ID when doing so.
+You will need to use the 18-character ID, not the 15-character ID, when doing so.

 Steps to find a Record Type ID found here.